“You will never know where you stand with a narcissist, so it’s better to stand without one.”

 Most narcissists believe they are entitled to have whatever they want, whenever they want, they will happily take, and only give if they get some form of recognition for doing so.

-They have no real sense of self, just following others behaviour that gets rewarded to then pass off as their own to hook people in, they can also switch from super happy, to supper sad very fast.
+They have no real sense of self, just following others behaviour that gets rewarded to then pass off as their own to hook people in.
+They can also switch from super happy to super sad very fast.

 They have a quite smugness, kind of entitlement, superiority.
 Overts can be easier to spot with their big act in grand ways of how much better they are than others and their exaggeration of achievements, coverts are a little trickier, they tend to listen half-heartedly and observe what’s happening around them, they might not express negativity straight out like the overt who’d criticise what others say or do and put people down, coverts most often, eye roll, groan, eye glare, start yawing, dismissive gestures or get bored.
 Any comments made will be extremely judgemental and only from one point of view, which is as all narcissists their point of view only.

-They will lie about everything, yet some of them have the story’s about things that seem ridiculous, to others, as they tell these stories with such truths, it’s difficult not to believe them, a lot will exaggerate actual events.
-When they are lying if you pay close attention, they may not even blink, they may also change the tone in their voice, so observation is a must.
+They will lie about everything, yet some of them have stories about things that seem ridiculous.
+To others, as they tell these stories with such truths, it’s difficult not to believe them.
+A lot will exaggerate actual events.
+When they are lying, if you pay close attention, they may not even blink, they may also change the tone in their voice, so observation is a must.
 Observe don’t absorb to protect yourself from people with a narcissist personality disorder.
-A lot of people will bend the truth and the more the lies get out of hand, the more uncomfortable they look, feel and act, as it’s not natural to them, narcissistic people tend to get more confidence and more convincing when they lie.
+Many people will bend the truth, and the more the lies get out of hand, the more uncomfortable they look, feel and act.
+As it’s not natural to them, narcissistic people tend to get more confidence and more convincing when they lie.
 This could be because they actually believe their own false reality within themselves.
 So a calm demeanour doesn’t mean someone is telling you the truth.